mark8769/mark87679/README.md

 - 📫 How to reach me **ortegam@augsburg.edu**

 - ⚡ Fun fact **I love powerlifting!
-Lifting since 2015** [Me Squatting #370 2018](https://www.youtube.com/shorts/LTcXLaOmMfg) | [Deadlifting #335 2016](https://www.youtube.com/watch?v=V4s-DJn9mTU) | Sadly no bench videos!
+I have been Lifting since 2015** [Me Squatting #370 2018](https://www.youtube.com/shorts/LTcXLaOmMfg) | [Deadlifting #335 2016](https://www.youtube.com/watch?v=V4s-DJn9mTU) | Sadly no bench videos!
 All time PR's {Squat:450, Deadlift:475, Bench: 275, BW: 175}.
 Sadly there is no evidence of this.
 I tend to listen to rock music for PR's, so taking video's was out of the question, you'll just have to believe me!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=mark8769&&count_private=true&show_icons=true&theme=transparent)